Relevant documents: 51st Report from the Delegated Powers Committee, 19th Report from the Constitution Committee

 The affirmative procedure gives rise to the concern that the matter will have to return, perhaps on Friday: it depends what time the European Council meeting finishes.
 We have already destroyed the recess for many people, and that would destroy the weekend as well.
 Although we on these Benches are normally strongly in favour of affirmative resolutions, on this occasion we see the force of what is in the Bill.

-What confuses me is that the noble and learned Lord appears to be answering on the Bill, which is a private Member’s Bill sponsored by the noble Lord, Lord Robertson.
-He appears to be answering for the Opposition, so is this an opposition Bill or a private Member’s Bill?
+What confuses me is that the noble and learned Lord appears to be answering on the Bill, which is a Private Member’s Bill sponsored by the noble Lord, Lord Robertson.
+He appears to be answering for the Opposition, so is this an opposition Bill or a Private Member’s Bill?

 I am not responsible for the Bill, but I offer a further argument in favour of retaining Clause 2.
 The practical reality is that, on Wednesday night, the Prime Minister will be offered a deal by the European Council.
 She will either accept it or not.
 The overwhelming probability is that she will come to some agreement with the European Council.

 If the matter comes back on an affirmative resolution before the House of Commons and this House on Thursday or Friday, there will be only two choices: either we accept the date that has been agreed or we leave on Friday at 11 pm.
 The House of Commons has overwhelmingly voted that it does not wish to leave with no deal, and the view of this House is perfectly clear that it does not want to leave with no deal.
-Therefore, it seems to me that, in the extraordinary circumstances we now find ourselves, Clause 2 is entirely acceptable.
+Therefore, it seems to me that, in the extraordinary circumstances in which we now find ourselves, Clause 2 is entirely acceptable.

 My Lords, uncharacteristically, I think the noble Lord, Lord Pannick, made a slight slip when he said that the Prime Minister would come back with a deal.
 She will not be coming back with a deal; she will be coming back with a date.
 The committee report states: